CraftAcademyLabs/coach-guides/weeks/week_5.md

 #### Swedish
 **Software as a Service med Ruby on Rails**

-Den här veckan introducerar vi deltagarna till Ruby on Rails - ett ramverk som hjälper programmeraren att följa designmönstret Model-View-Controller (MVC) och lär dem att jobba efter grundprinciperna Convention Over Configuration (Konvention före konfiguration) och Don't Repeat Yourself (DRY) som går ut på att motverka duplicering av kod.
+Den här veckan dyker vi djupare in i Ruby on Rails - ett ramverk som hjälper programmeraren att följa designmönstret Model-View-Controller (MVC) och lär dem att jobba efter grundprinciperna Convention Over Configuration (Konvention före konfiguration) och Don't Repeat Yourself (DRY) som går ut på att motverka duplicering av kod.
 Vi introducerar också mer omfattande teststrategier och befäster deltagarnas kunskaper för hur de använder tester i sin utvecklingsprocess.
-Vi forsätter med att fördjupa oss i Rails och går igenom mer avancerade tekniker för hur man använder externa bibliotek (gems), API'er, websockets, mm."
+Vi forsätter med att fördjupa oss i Rails och går igenom mer avancerade tekniker för hur man använder externa bibliotek (gems), API'er, websockets, mm.

 #### English
 **Software as a Service with Ruby on Rails**

-This week we introduce Ruby on Rails, a popular and in-demand framework that allows programmers to build complex, exciting web applications.
+Software as a Service - Work the web!
+This week we dive deeper into Ruby on Rails and introduce strategies to work effectively with legacy code.
 We present more complex testing strategies and help you understand how testing can greatly improve your workflow.
 This week we deepen our knowledge of external libraries (gems), APIs, websockets, etc.

 ### Week Lab
 The students are introduced to Ruby on Rails this week.
 We are exposing them to the 'magic' of Rails AND to the best practice of using various testing frameworks to drive their development.